 In 2017, HGNA, a nonprofit organization in Downers Grove that is now named Navigate Adolescence, created a program for 4th and 5th grade boys, called HEROES.
 The HEROES curriculum has been updated and renamed Compass for Boys: Finding Your Way.

 Navigate Adolescence, Inc., (formerly Helping Girls Navigate Adolescence, Inc.), is a nonprofit organization (located in Downers Grove) devoted to providing kids and their parents the tools needed to navigate adolescence with confidence, resilience, and kindness.
 HGNA changed its name to reflect that they are now offering programs for boys and for girls.

-Please note, however, that early registration is encouraged as it allows us greater lead-time in hiring facilitators and recruiting volunteers, and gives us greater leverage in negotiating discounts for food and supplies — adding to the overall success of the event, while keeping costs to a minimum.
+Please note, however, that early registration is encouraged as it allows us greater lead time in hiring facilitators and recruiting volunteers, and gives us greater leverage in negotiating discounts for supplies — adding to the overall success of the event, while keeping costs to a minimum.

 Your Compass registration fee includes: four breakout sessions with discussions, games, and activities led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
-Additionally, each boy will receive a t-shirt or a drawstring bag, and materials for workshop activities.
+Additionally, each boy will receive a drawstring bag and materials for workshop activities.